Congruences for Domb and Almkvist-Zudilin numbers: Abstract

 \section{Abstract}

-{Let $p$ be a prime greater than $3$.
-In the paper we prove some transformation formulae for supercongruences modulo $p$ and solve some conjectures of Z. W. Sun. \q MSC: Primary 11A07, Secondary 33C20, 33C45, 05A10 Keywords: congruence; binomial coefficient; hypergeometric series; Legendre polynomial} \endabstract
+{In this paper we prove some transformation formulae for congruences modulo a prime and deduce some congruences for Domb numbers and Almkvist-Zudilin numbers.
+We also pose some conjectures on congruences modulo prime powers. \q MSC: Primary 11A07, Secondary 33C20, 33C45, 05A10, 05A19 Keywords: congruence; Domb number; Almkvist-Zudilin number; hypergeometric series; Legendre polynomial} \endabstract \thefootnote

-\endtopmatter \document \subheading{1.
+\section{1.
 Introduction}